California Landlord Tenant Rights

 Landlords in California are permitted to evict tenants for the following reasons:

-• Nonpayment of Rent: If a tenant fails to pay rent by the due date then the landlord may serve a 3-Day Notice to Pay.
+• Nonpayment of Rent: If a tenant fails to pay rent by the due date then the landlord may serve a 3-Day Notice To Pay.
 If rent is still not paid after those 3 days, the landlord may file for eviction.

-• Lease Violation: If a lease violation occurs, the landlord may issue a 3-Day Notice to Cure or Quit.
+• Lease Violation: If a lease violation occurs, the landlord may issue a 3-Day Notice To Cure or Quit.
 If the tenant fails to fix the issue, the landlord may file a Summons Complaint for Unlawful Detainer.

 • No Lease/End of Lease: If tenants hold over or stay in the rental property after the rental term has expired, a landlord may evict a tenant.
-If a month-to-month tenant has lived in the rental unit for less than one year, a landlord must provide the tenant with a 30-Day Notice to Quit.
-If a month-to-month tenant has lived in the rental unit for a year or more, the landlord must provide the tenant with a 60-Day Notice to Quit.
+If a month-to-month tenant has lived in the rental unit for less than one year, a landlord must provide the tenant with a 30-Day Notice To Quit.
+If a month-to-month tenant has lived in the rental unit for a year or more, the landlord must provide the tenant with a 60-Day Notice To Quit.
 No notice is required if it is an expired fixed-term lease or if the rental unit is part of a job package and the tenant loses or quits their job.

 • Foreclosure: If the rental property is being foreclosed upon, the tenancy shall end by giving the tenant a 90-Day Notice.

-• Illegal Acts: If a landlord has documentation of illegal activity occurring in the dwelling unit, they may file a 3-Day Unconditional Notice to Quit.
+• Illegal Acts: If a landlord has documentation of illegal activity occurring in the dwelling unit, they may file a 3-Day Unconditional Notice To Quit.
 If the tenant does not leave, the landlord may pursue formal eviction.
 California law does not specify which illegal activities warrant an eviction.

 It is illegal for California landlords to evict a tenant in retaliation or for discriminatory reasons.